Mindgreppers/lifemaker_web/content/page/literature/proposals/existence-is-coexistence.md

 * Manifest energy can be called Nature or Prakruti (from Hindi/Sanskrit)
 * Space and Nature have been called Father and Mother, Supreme Soul and Supreme Power, Shiva and Shakti, Omnipotence and Omnipowerful, Unmanifest and Manifest, Brahman and Prakruti, Shoony and Prakruti in different traditions
 * Space
-    * Infinite _unmanifest_ energy in eternal equilibrium
+    * Infinite _unmanifest, absolute_ energy in eternal equilibrium
+    * All pervading.
     * It was, is and will be eternally and completely inactive and unchanging (Hence also called Void or Shoony)
     * Space is the (fundamental) field of which all sub fields are constituent parts.
     * Space is the field of omnipotence because it is the Space which allows everything that happens or can happen; which is - infinite possibilities.